 CLASS/VALUE CLASSIFICATION DESCRIPTION 11 Open Water- areas of open water, generally with less than 25% cover of vegetation or soil.
 21 Developed, Open Space- areas with a mixture of some constructed materials, but mostly vegetation in the form of lawn grasses.
 Impervious surfaces account for less than 20% of total cover.
 These areas most commonly include large-lot single-family housing units, parks, golf courses, and vegetation planted in developed settings for recreation, erosion control, or aesthetic purposes.
 22 Developed, Low Intensity- areas with a mixture of constructed materials and vegetation.
 Impervious surfaces account for 20% to 49% percent of total cover.
 These areas most commonly include single-family housing units.
 23 Developed, Medium Intensity -areas with a mixture of constructed materials and vegetation.
 Impervious surfaces account for 50% to 79% of the total cover.
 These areas most commonly include single-family housing units.
-31 Barren Land (Rock/Sand/Clay) - areas of bedrock, desert pavement, scarps, talus, slides, volcanic material, glacial debris, sand dunes, strip mines, gravel pits and other accumulations of earthen material.
-Generally, vegetation accounts for less than 15% of total cover.
+24 Developed High Intensity-highly developed areas where people reside or work in high numbers.
+Examples include apartment complexes, row houses and commercial/industrial.
+Impervious surfaces account for 80% to 100% of the total cover.
 41 Deciduous Forest- areas dominated by trees generally greater than 5 meters tall, and greater than 20% of total vegetation cover.
 More than 75% of the tree species shed foliage simultaneously in response to seasonal change.
 42 Evergreen Forest- areas dominated by trees generally greater than 5 meters tall, and greater than 20% of total vegetation cover.
 More than 75% of the tree species maintain their leaves all year.
 Canopy is never without green foliage.
 43 Mixed Forest- areas dominated by trees generally greater than 5 meters tall, and greater than 20% of total vegetation cover.
 Neither deciduous nor evergreen species are greater than 75% of total tree cover.
-52 Shrub/Scrub- areas dominated by shrubs; less than 5 meters tall with shrub canopy typically greater than 20% of total vegetation.
-This class includes true shrubs, young trees in an early successional stage or trees stunted from environmental conditions.
 71 Grassland/Herbaceous- areas dominated by gramanoid or herbaceous vegetation, generally greater than 80% of total vegetation.
 These areas are not subject to intensive management such as tilling, but can be utilized for grazing.
+82 Cultivated Crops -areas used for the production of annual crops, such as corn, soybeans, vegetables, tobacco, and cotton, and also perennial woody crops such as orchards and vineyards.
+Crop vegetation accounts for greater than 20% of total vegetation.
+This class also includes all land being actively tilled.
+90 Woody Wetlands- areas where forest or shrubland vegetation accounts for greater than 20% of vegetative cover and the soil or substrate is periodically saturated with or covered with water.
+95 Emergent Herbaceous Wetlands- Areas where perennial herbaceous vegetation accounts for greater than 80% of vegetative cover and the soil or substrate is periodically saturated with or covered with water.